By Richard Morgan

 There is no doubt that had VAR been in operation at St Mary’s, then not only would Watford have been awarded a 58th-minute penalty after Ryan Bertrand impeded Nathaniel Chalobah in the box.
 However, the Video Ref would also have noticed that Charlie Austin’s strike did not take a deflection off Maya Yoshida on its way into the net midway through the second half.

-The full back's delivery from the left was actually over hit, allowing Roberto Pereyra the chance to clear his lines.
-However, the forward was caught in possession in the area by the alert Danny Ings, before Gabbiadini nipped in to fire his side ahead.
+The full back's delivery from the left was actually poor, allowing Roberto Pereyra the chance to clear his lines.
+However, the forward was caught in possession in the area by the alert Danny Ings, before the recalled Gabbiadini nipped in to fire his side ahead.

-There was more controversy after 66 minutes following a fine run by Redmond, who found Austin on the edge of the area, with the substitute then beating Foster with the help of a slight deflection off a Watford player.
+There was more controversy after 66 minutes following a fine run by Redmond, who found Austin just inside the area, with the substitute then beating Foster with the help of a slight deflection off a Watford player.

 Southampton made three changes from the side that lost 6-1 at champions Man City last time out, with Jack Stephens, James Ward-Prowse and Shane Long being replaced by Maya Yoshida, Stuart Armstrong and Manolo Gabbiadini.